Should I Spay or Neuter My Pet?

 The truth is, there is no right answer.
 At least not one that answers the question for every single patient.

-Making the verdict of when to spay/neuter your pet should be based on the patient’s individual well-being and lifestyle.
+Making the verdict of when to spay or neuter your pet should be based on the patient’s individual well-being and lifestyle.
 Not to mention the circumstances of the owner.

 Discussing any concerns with your veterinarian is crucial.
 After all, they have spent years studying and treating the many conditions and diseases surrounding the decision.

-Benefits of Spaying/Neutering Before 1 Year of Age
+Benefits of Spaying or Neutering Before One Year of Age

 - Prevents pyometra (females)